Skip to main content

 When we build an ARIMA model, we have to consider the p, d, and q terms that go into our ARIMA model.

-- The second parameter, d, refers to the order of differencing.
-Differencing simply means finding the differences between consecutive timesteps.
-It is a way to make our data stationary, which means removing the trends and seasonality. d indicates differencing at which order you get a process stationary.
+• The second parameter, d, refers to the order of differencing, which we talked about.
+Again, differencing simply means finding the differences between consecutive timesteps.
+It is a way to make our data stationary, which means removing the trends and any changes in variance over time. d indicates differencing at which order you get a process stationary.

 Finding the ARIMA terms